lnqs/textual-image/README.md

 python -m textual_kitty textual
 ```

 The module will automatically select the best available rendering option.
-If you wish to specify a particular rendering method, use the `-p` argument with one of the following values: `tgp`, `halfcell`, or `unicode`.
+If you wish to specify a particular rendering method, use the `-p` argument with one of the following values: `tgp`, `sixel`, `halfcell`, or `unicode`.

 For more information, use:
 ```sh